ECMT-680-Financial-Econometrics/RDD_DUI_REPLICATION/README.md

 680_Project_Attempt_2(1).ipynb - A rough draft of a Jupyter notebook file containing our code used for replication and the associated graphs and regression tables.
 Note that this file is a draft and will be continually updated and refined until the final draft is made.

 680_Project_Attempt_3.ipynb - The most updated draft of our replication, an improved file from Attempt 2.

+RDD_Project_ECMT_680.pdf - A draft of our poster presentation giving a basic summary of results.